Frankie Laine: First successes

 Even after his discovery by Carmichael, Laine still was considered only an intermission act at Billy Berg's.
 He reached his first independent success when he dusted off a fifteen-year-old song that few people remembered in 1946, "That's My Desire".
 Laine had picked up the song from singer June Hart a half a dozen years earlier, when he sang at the College Inn in Cleveland.
 He introduced "Desire" as a "new" song—meaning new to his repertoire at Berg's—but the audience mistook it for a new song that had just been written.
 He ended up singing it five times that night.
 After that, Laine quickly became the star attraction at Berg's, and record company executives took note.

 Laine soon had patrons lining up to hear him sing "Desire"; among them was R&B artist Hadda Brooks, known for her boogie woogie piano playing.
 She listened to him every night, and eventually cut her own version of the song, which became a hit on the "Harlem" charts.
 "I liked the way he did it" Brooks recalled; "he sings with soul, he sings the way he feels."

-He was soon recording for the fledgling Mercury label, and "That's My Desire" was one of the songs cut in his first recording session there.
+Laine was soon recording for the fledgling Mercury label, and "That's My Desire" was one of the songs cut in his first recording session there.
 It quickly took the No. 3 spot on the R&B chart, and listeners initially thought Laine was black.

 The record also made it to the No. 4 spot on the mainstream chart.
 Although it was quickly covered by many other artists, including Sammy Kaye who took it to the No. 2 spot, it was Laine's version that became the standard.

 "Desire" became Laine's first gold record having sold over one million copies, and established him in the music world.
 He had been over $7,000 in debt, on the day before he recorded this song."
 His first paycheck for royalties was over five times this amount.
 Laine paid off all of his debts except one—fellow singer Perry Como refused to let Laine pay him back, and would kid him about the money owed for years to come.
 The loan to Laine during the time when both men were still struggling singers was one of the few secrets Como kept from his wife, Roselle, who learned of it many years later.
 A series of hit singles quickly followed, including "Black and Blue", "Mam'selle", "Two Loves Have I", "Shine", "On the Sunny Side of the Street", "Monday Again", and many others.